openkim/developer-platform/docker/config/instructions/README.txt

                   G. pipeline-run-verification-checks
                        Used to run all KIM Verification Checks on the container against a given KIM Model or Simulator Model on the container
-                  H. testgenie
+                  H. kimgenie
-                       Tool used to autogenerate KIM Tests using Jinja templates
+                       Tool used to autogenerate KIM Tests and Reference Data using Jinja templates

 -----------------------------------------------------------------------------------------